 So gold did not stay in alignment with rising yields but it did stay in alignment with the relationships of long and short-term yields.
 This is why it is important to tune out 90% of what is out there, hysterically talking about rising or declining bond yields and the implications for not only gold, but inflation, the economy, etc.

 We are in the realm of inter-market forensics.
 We have been turned into detectives searching for clues beneath the surface because on the surface the mighty Federal Reserve is in the market buying, propping, jawboning and putting on the full court press toward whatever perceptions they want us to be adhering to.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
+Support free quality content; please disable AdBlock, Adguard or other ad blockers on Biiwii.com (our few ads are non-intrusive) and/or donate... thank you!
 Add to SocialTrade